seamapi/docs/docs/api-clients/client-sessions/README.md

 # Client Sessions

+If you want to restrict your users' access to their own devices, use Client Sessions.

 The `client_session` object represents a client session.
-You create a client session and then use the returned token in place of an [API key](../../core-concepts/workspaces/api-keys.md) in an authentication header for the Seam HTTP API or in the `seam` constructor if you are using a Seam SDK.
+Create a client session and then use the returned token with the Seam JavaScript SDK to make request from the client (browser) directly to the Seam API.
 The token restricts the user's access to only the devices that they own.

 For more information about client sessions and client session tokens, see the following topics: